┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐ ┬─┐┌─┐┬ ┬┌─┐┬─┐┌┬┐┌─┐ └─┐├┴┐└┬┘││││├┬┘├┤ ├┬┘├┤ │││├─┤├┬┘ ││└─┐ └─┘┴ ┴ ┴ └┴┘┴┴└─└─┘ ┴└─└─┘└┴┘┴ ┴┴└──┴┘└─┘

 Connection To DMSG Network

-For any given visor, the system hardware survey, transport setup-node survey, and transport bandwidth logs are collected hourly by the reward system over dmsg.
+For any given visor, the system hardware survey and transport setup-node survey are collected hourly by the reward system over dmsg.

 This can be verified by examining the visor's logging: